laradharshini/Detoxify-Extension/README.md

    ```
 *The server must be running at `http://localhost:5000` for the AI features to work.*

----

 ## Configuration
 Once installed, click the **Detoxify Icon** in your browser toolbar to:
 - Set your preferred Toxicity Alert Threshold.
 - Configure your **Trusted Email** for incident reports.
 - Enter your own **Groq API Key** if you prefer to use your own quota.

-## Contributing
-Feel free to fork this repository and submit pull requests for new features or bug fixes!